 It’s also great toasted the next day (and will even just about stretch to a third day, toasted).

-The kids love it – they call it cake bread, and they love just ramming handfuls of the unbuttered bread in their mouths as a snack, before running back outside to play in the garden.
+The kids love it – they call it cake bread, and they love just ramming handfuls of the unbuttered bread in their mouths as a quick breakfast, before running off to school or college!

 Fruit Soda Bread